EdJoPaTo/grammy-inline-menu/README.md

 List of things to migrate:

-- `TelegrafInlineMenu` was splitted into multiple classes.
+- `TelegrafInlineMenu` was split into multiple classes.
-  When you used `new TelegrafInlineMenu(text)` you will use `new MenuTemplate(body)` now.
+  When you used `new TelegrafInlineMenu(text)`, you will use `new MenuTemplate(body)` now.
 - Applying the menu to the bot via `bot.use` changed.
 This can now be done with the `MenuMiddleware`.
 Check the [Basic Example](#Basic-Example)
 - `button` and `simpleButton` are combined and renamed into `interact`.
 See [How can I run a simple method when pressing a button?](#how-can-i-run-a-simple-method-when-pressing-a-button)
 - `selectSubmenu` was renamed to `chooseIntoSubmenu`
-- `select` was splitted into `choose` and `select`.
+- `select` was split into `choose` and `select`.
 See [Whats the difference between choose and select?](#Whats-the-difference-between-choose-and-select)
-- `question` is moved into a seperate library. see [Didnt this menu had a question function?](#Didnt-this-menu-had-a-question-function)
+- `question` is moved into a separate library.
+See [Didnt this menu had a question function?](#Didnt-this-menu-had-a-question-function)
 - The menu does not automatically add back and main menu buttons anymore.
   Use `menuTemplate.manualRow(createBackMainMenuButtons())` for that at each menu which should include these buttons.
 - `setCommand` and `replyMenuMiddleware` were replaced by multiple different functions.
 See [Can I send the menu manually?](#Can-I-send-the-menu-manually)

 # Migrate from version 5 to version 6

-Version 6 switched from telegraf 3.38 to 4.0.
-See the [telegraf migration guide for this set of changes](https://github.com/telegraf/telegraf/releases/tag/v4.0.0).
+Version 6 switched from Telegraf 3.38 to 4.0.
+See the [Telegraf migration guide for this set of changes](https://github.com/telegraf/telegraf/releases/tag/v4.0.0).

-telegraf-inline-menu is relativly unaffected by this.
+telegraf-inline-menu is relatively unaffected by this.
-The only change required besides the telegraf changes is the change of `ctx.match`.
+The only change required besides the Telegraf changes is the change of `ctx.match`.
 Simply add `match` to your `MyContext` type:
 ```ts
 export interface MyContext extends TelegrafContext {